Shyran-Systems/shyran-pp-ua/README.md

 **Attention:**
 * Potential clients from EU & Americas - most likely cooperation/transactions will be Tax-free for you, as for being treated as "foreign", check with your CPA if this applies to you.

-For more details please, contact me directly.
+For more details, please DM or contact me directly.

 ### Serhii Shyran, i.c.
 ```